 Since the Coronavirus outbreak and ensuing global pandemic, we have seen a rapid increase in fraud.
-It has especially come to our attention that professional fraudsters have been posing as Exness representatives and contacting our clients to gain access to personal data and funds.
+It has especially come to our attention that fraudsters have been posing as Exness representatives and contacting our clients to gain access to personal data and funds.

 How do I know if I am being scammed?

 You will, from time to time, receive communication from Exness representatives.
 However, please be aware that no one from Exness will ever reach out to you via text, email or social media to ask you for your account security or personal identity information, such as your account registered email address or trading passwords.

 Here are a few good practices that can help you avoid scams:

 - Don't leave your Personal Area (PA) unattended or with someone else.
 Never ask anyone to create an Exness PA using your name.

 - Never share your personal identity documents like ID card, passport, etc with anyone.